Helping Your Child With Blindness or Low Vision Learn in the Community

 While it is good and necessary to talk to your child about making and keeping appointments, the lesson becomes more meaningful when the child gets a chance to observe others doing the same and then gets a chance to practice this skill.
 You can encourage these learning opportunities that come from repeated observation and experiences within the real world.

-Your child can interact with a variety of employed adults and teenagers as you run errands together.
+- Your child can interact with a variety of employed adults and teenagers as you run errands together.
 Discuss the job tasks of those you meet and those who work behind the scenes.
 You can discuss similarities and differences among positions.
 If your child displays any interest in a position, help search for more detailed information about its requirements and responsibilities.
-Browse jobs by career clusters to introduce your child to related jobs of interest.

-Expose your child to a variety of work environments.
+- Expose your child to a variety of work environments.
 Talk about the noise levels, types of management, size of teams, whether they are formal or casual, and the degree of flexibility.
 Help your child think about work environments that would be good fits.
-Which would be challenging but possible?
+Would it be challenging but possible?
 Which, if any, are not options?
-Which fit with your child’s interests and life plans?
+What fit with your child’s interests and life plans?

 Preparing for a successful transition out of high school takes turning routine interactions into intentional learning opportunities.